Mitigate Climate Change through a New & Sustainable Form of Industrial Agriculture

-This Nature Based Solution (NBS) is by far the most cost effective, efficient, sustainable, and easily replicable way to capture Carbon and Nitrogen for the mitigation of climate change.
+This Nature Based Solution (NBS) is by far the most cost-effective, environmentally sound, efficient, sustainable, and easily replicable way to capture Carbon and Nitrogen.

 Industrial Agriculture

-Innovation in machinery and farming methods; new markets for agriculture; and patent protection for novel, nature-based methodologies.
+Innovation in machinery and farming methods; new markets for agriculture; improvements in the cattle industry; and patent protection for novel, nature-based methodologies.

 Evidence-Based Methods